Want to get accepted into the entrepreneurial hall of fame?

 If you still have a job, consider keeping it a little while longer.
 Building your startup as a side hustle will help you keep your head above water.

 Use the time to test your idea, work out your business plan, do market research and all those other unavoidable tasks that no one will pay you to do anyway.

 3. Find a co-founder

-Are you a one-man army?
+Are you a one-person army?
 Maybe you should consider bringing someone else on the trip.
-While finding the right co-founder can be a difficult task, for most startups it’s worth the effort.
-You can share the ups, downs, risks, workload - and the bootstrapping costs of course.
+While finding the right co-founder can be a difficult task, for most startups, it’s worth the effort.
+You can share the ups, downs, risks, workload - and bootstrapping costs, of course.

 4. Hold on to your cash and spend them wisely

 For most entrepreneurs, it can be tempting to spend profits as soon as they hit the bank account.
 But don’t fall into that trap.
 Adding unnecessary expenses might seem like a good idea, but we promise you it’s not.